 - that you are being followed by secret agents or members of the public,

 - that people are out to get you or trying to kill you.
-This can be strangers or family members,
+This can be strangers or people you know,

-- that something has been planted in your brain to monitor your thoughts, or
+- that a chip has been planted in your brain to monitor your thoughts, or,

-You may not always find these experience distressing, although people do.
-You can stay in work and function at a high level in your life even if you have these experiences.
+You may not always find delusions or your unusual beliefs distressing, although people often do.
+You may be able to stay in work and function well even if you have these worries.

-Cognitive experiences are ones that relate to mental action; such as learning, remembering and functioning.
+Cognitive impairments are ones that relate to mental action.
+Such as learning, remembering and functioning.

 What causes psychosis?